danielbrendel/dnyAsatruPHP-App/README.md

 + composer create-project danielbrendel/asatru-php

 ## Documentation
-The documentation is available at http://asatru-php.org and also as a PDF in the /doc directory.
+The documentation is available at http://asatru-php.org or http://asatru.danielbrendel.de

 ## Requirements
 + PHP >= 7.4.6